mdfarragher/TAI/NumericData/README.md

 * Which columns have many outliers trailing their normal distribution?
 * How would you process these outliers?

 To complete this assignment, describe how you would process the data columns in the California Housing dataset to prepare for machine learning training.
-Explain how you would process each column, and share your conclusions in our Slack homework group.
+Explain how you would process each column.